shagadellic/SolarData/README.md

 40% of home battery is usually enough for my daily commute

 ----------------------------------------------------------------------------------------------------------
-miner.ps1 - collects my solar data into an sqlexpress database.
+miner.ps1 - collects data into an sqlexpress database.
 Thing will live on a Pi on local network
 ----------------------------------------------------------------------------------------------------------

 had to fudge my own quasi API as the vendor will not grant me access to it (atm..)